-Languages and Literacy

-Literacy encompasses Talking, Listening, Reading and Writing.
+Languages and Literacy Literacy encompasses Talking, Listening, Reading and Writing.

 Reading skills are taught throughout the school using a variety of resources.
 Our approach focuses on the variety of skills needed for reading.
 This promotes greater understanding and motivation.
 From Primary 1 onwards, a variety of resources are used to develop children's skills.
-The main resources used are Rigby Star, Big Cat Phonics, Literacy World as well as a variety to novel studies.
+The main resources used are Rigby Star, Literacy World as well as a variety to novel studies.
 We place a strong emphasis on using 'real books' and the children are encouraged to read, talk and write about their individual reading choices from an early age.
 Each classroom has a library and our school fiction library is colour-coded to aid development and ensure width of reading experience.
-Learning also includes a focus on digital literacy.
+Writing will stem from interdisciplinary work, reading and literacy tasks as well as topical or personal interest.
+It will develop writing skills according to a variety of genres such as recount, report, discursive, argument, imaginative and personal.